 Patient Counseling Information

-Physicians should inform patients that JALYN reduces serum PSA levels by approximately 50% within 3 to 6 months of therapy, although it may vary for each individual.
+Inform patients that JALYN reduces serum PSA levels by approximately 50% within 3 to 6 months of therapy, although it may vary for each individual.
 For patients undergoing PSA screening, increases in PSA levels while on treatment with JALYN may signal the presence of prostate cancer and should be evaluated by a healthcare provider [see WARNINGS AND PRECAUTIONS].

-Risk of High-Grade Prostate Cancer
+Risk of High-grade Prostate Cancer

 Exposure of Women—Risk to Male Fetus